ksaiogl/HDFC_Assaignment/README.md

  3) start application using command node ./bin/www loc (env is last argument in this command,can be given as loc/dev/stg/prd)
  4) Application will be running on port 8083 (Changes based on env given)
+ 5) Make Sure redis is running on port 6379